Haute Route Trek - Adventure Base

 Are you ready?

-Our adventures are attributed a difficulty level from A to E. This Haute Route Trek trip is rated Level B, for those with some prior experience We recommend you only book a trip that reflects your ability.
+Our adventures are attributed a difficulty level from A to E. This Haute Route Self Guided Trek 11 Days trip is rated Level C, for accomplished adventurers We recommend you only book a trip that reflects your ability.

 Level A